 Below is a video of an excise to strengthen the specific muscles needed to protect the lower back, i waited a few weeks before starting the exercises.

 Rener Gracie is a elite level athlete doing a sport that is very intensive on your spine, and i understand he had much worse injury than my herniated disc.
 Besides that you need to be very careful with it for the next 9 months as re-injuring it in that time will make your long term health far worse; exercise is good for the healing, but nothing that puts pressure on it (I swim every morning).
-Oh and posture is important, sitting with a rediculously straight spine will help a lot, as though you just sat on something surprising.
+Oh and posture is important, get on youtube and improve your posture which will keep it moreoften in a healthy range of motion.

 I’ll let you know how it goes, but so far its pretty good …9 months of being careful is not going to be easy though!